manavjain99/oscar_buggy/CAPTAINS_LOG.md

 3. Looking when do we add a new RELEASE VERSION ?
 After how many patches etc  ... umm maybe when I feel a benchmark moment then I will Release a new version till then keep stuff in the commits itself only ... ?
 Or better yet do I make a branch for every new release version .
 4. Main loop depending on the Opencv to exit, using keyboard interrupt.
-5. Getting data and log info to the GUI to get info about my stats and where what stuff is GIONG WRONG  !!
+5. Getting data and log info to the GUI to get info about my stats and where what stuff is GOING WRONG  !!

 These many tasks I will revolve around before I get the goPro and start testing stuff on that .